ShawnXu10/DLOE/README.md

 Run demo.m for a quick demo

-Run test.m to test the improvment of reconstruction by more accurate reconstruction
+Run test.m to test the improvment of reconstruction

 ## Publication